minghao2016/rxdock/docs/user-guide/pharmacophoric-restraints.rst

 The first step is to create the input file for rDock with the necessary info.

-As you can find in the :ref:`User Manual <reference-guide>`, this file needs one line per pharmacophore withthe next structure (each element separated with a space):
+As you can find in the :ref:`Reference guide <reference-guide>`, this file needs one line per pharmacophore with the next structure (each element separated with a space):

 .. code-block:: bash